solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 1) If we cooked hamburgs and **ignored the cost of lion meat**, we would make `210 mil/h`.
 2) The baseline for profit is cooking vinegar at 10 mil/h, which one can buy all the mats for.
 3) The additional `210m - 10m = 200m` per hour were created by using the rare material *lion meat*.
 Therefore the true value of lion meat is `200m/10k = 20k`.
 Going back to the vendor scenario, 20k is the maximum price we would pay for *lion meat* at the vendor.
 If we paid any more, there would be no point in cooking hamburgs over vinegar (cooking EXP aside).
+I'll explain the process of calculating the true value in the next section in more detail.

 Also note that the true value of rare mats is subjective.
 It depends on your mastery, the recipes you can make and market prices.

 # 3) How to calculate the true value of a rare mat in a recipe?

-The process of calculating the true value of an item can be proken down into four steps:
+The process of calculating the true value of an item can be broken down into four steps:

 __Step 1)__ Think about which rare materials the recipe has, which one to solve for and what the next-best option to craft without rare mats is.
 __Step 2)__ If the recipe has more than one rare mat, find the true values of the rare mats you aren't solving for.
 __Step 3)__ Calculate the profit from crafting the next best recipe that doesn't take rare materials.
 In some cases, where the baseline profit is really low, it's also fine to set it to 0 and effectively skip this step.
 __Step 4)__ Calculate the profit from crafting the recipe that takes rare mats.
 In the calculation, price the rare mat so that profits of Step 1) and this step match.
-A simple way to do this is to calculate the profit with the rare material valued at 0, subtractg the profit from step 3) and then divide the resulting profit by the number of rare mats used.
+A simple way to do this is to calculate the profit with the rare material valued at 0, subtract the profit from step 3) and then divide the resulting profit by the number of rare mats used.
 See [Section 4](#examples) for examples.

 As you can see, we need to know two things beforehand: